psychemedia/island-storynotes/odo.md

 " I appoint no one my heir to the crown of England, but leave it to the disposal of the Eternal Creator, whose I am, and who ordereth all things.
-For I did not attain that high honour by hereditary right, but I wrested it from the per- jured king Harold in a desperate battle, with much effusion of human blood, and it was by the slaughter and banish- ment of his adherents, that I subjugated England to my rule.
+For I did not attain that high honour by hereditary right, but I wrested it from the perjured king Harold in a desperate battle, with much effusion of human blood, and it was by the slaughter and banishment of his adherents, that I subjugated England to my rule.
 I have persecuted its native inhabitants beyond all reason.
-Whether nobles or commons, I have cruelly oppressed them; many I unjustly disinherited; innumerable multi- tudes, especially in the county of York, perished through me by famine or the sword.
+Whether nobles or commons, I have cruelly oppressed them; many I unjustly disinherited; innumerable multitudes, especially in the county of York, perished through me by famine or the sword.
 Thus it happened : ^ the Deiri and other people beyond the Humber called in the troops of Sweyn, king of Denmark, as their auxiliaries against me,